Cow housing

 Actisaf stimulates these microbes to work harder and faster.
 This is beneficial for high yielding cows with high feed intakes, as rumen microbes do not normally have the time required to digest large intakes of feed properly.

-pH, thereby preventing acidosis.
+Live yeast also helps to neutralise rumen acidity and maintain a stable rumen pH, thereby preventing acidosis.
 This rumen stability also aids feed transition, particularly when cows are initially housed off grass or changing between clamps of forage and other dietary ingredients.

-that is influenced by a large range of interrelated factors.
+Feed efficiency is a complex subject that is influenced by a large range of interrelated factors.
 Feed composition and consistency, good cow management and careful observation are key management factors that will help to ensure that a herd maximises feed efficiency this winter.
-It
+It is also worth feeding Actisaf live yeast to maximise fibre digestion from forages and promote a stable rumen environment, both of which are essential if optimal feed efficiency it to be attained.

-To read the first part on this article on feed efficiency, please click here
+To read the first part on this article on feed efficiency, please click here.